 As demand for electric cars increases, there’s an increase in demand for precious raw material such as lithium, that goes into the battery that powers the electric car.
 This is what causes electric vehicles to be much more expensive than gasoline vehicles.

-However, electric vehicle drivers can charge their cars from home, and even have the facility to charge stations at gas stops.
-This availability of charging stations is what makes electric cars a dependable option for both commuters and long-distance travelers.
+However, electric vehicle drivers can charge their cars from home, and even have the facility to charge at gas stations.
+This availability of charging stations is what makes electric cars a dependable option for both commuters and long-distance travellers.